Bloggbild för: DIY: 2 Easy Recipes for Homemade Non-Toxic Slime That's Sustainable & Naturally Fun

 Instructions:

-• Whisk all ingredients together in a pot.
+• Whisk together all ingredients in a saucepan.
 Note!
-To avoid lumps in the slime, you should gradually whisk the psyllium husk powder into the water.
+To avoid lumps in the slime, you should gradually whisk the psyllium husk into the water.

-• Place the pot on the stove and simmer the slime on low heat.
-Remember to stir continuously so it doesn't burn at the bottom!
+• Place the saucepan on the stove and simmer the slime on low heat.
+Remember to stir constantly so it doesn't burn on the bottom!

 Source: kemi.se (questionable ingredients in homemade slime)